 Where do I pick up my item?

-Interlibrary loan items must be picked up at the main information desk at the pick up location you specify.
+ILL items must be picked up at the main information desk at the pick-up location you specify.
 They are not available on the regular Holds shelf.

 Is there a charge for Interlibrary Loan?